“Can I Recover Lost Wages After My Car Accident?”

 Remember, the consultation is free and there is no obligation.
 We don’t get paid unless you do.
 It’s as simple as that.

-Proving Self-Employment Lost Income
+Proving Lost Income When You’re Self-Employed

 If you are a business owner or otherwise self-employed, you have the same right to recover your lost wages as anyone else who was injured by a negligent driver, though collecting proof can be a bit more difficult.